Malekitsu/Maw-Mod-MMMerge/Scripts/Modules/MawCore/README.md

 The clean structure the legacy mod gets migrated into, one system at a time (strangler pattern).
 Full context: `GREENFIELD.md` at the repo root.
+**`NOTES.md` (next to this file) holds the traps and the "why does it look like this" behind the migrated code** — the source files only point at it.

 ## Decisions in force (2026-08-04)